FlavScents AInsights Entry for Octanoic Acid (CAS: 124-07-2)

 3. Natural Occurrence & Formation

-Octanoic acid naturally occurs in various animal fats and oils, as well as in the milk of mammals.
+Octanoic acid naturally occurs in various animal fats and oils, as well as in the milk of several mammals.
 It is also found in coconut oil and palm kernel oil.
-The formation of octanoic acid can occur through the enzymatic degradation of triglycerides, where lipase enzymes hydrolyze the ester bonds, releasing free fatty acids.
-Its presence in natural sources qualifies it for use in "natural flavor" and "natural fragrance" designations, aligning with consumer preferences for naturally derived ingredients.
+The formation of octanoic acid can occur through the enzymatic degradation of triglycerides in fats and oils.
+Its presence in natural sources qualifies it for use in "natural flavor" designations, provided it is derived through acceptable processes.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs